jacob-alford/schemata-ts/README.md

 Additionally, there are more unlisted base schemable schemata also exported from `schemata-ts/schemata`.
 These can be used to construct more complex schemata.
 There are many examples of custom schemata in `src/schemata` to use as a reference.

-## v2 Roadmap
+## fp-ts next

 `Schemata-ts`'s implementation of Schema is built on io-ts `Schemable`.
 This library wraps schemable with a schema-based API.
 The future of io-ts is likewise a schema system: [@fp-ts/schema](https://github.com/fp-ts/schema).
-Version 2.0 of `schemata-ts` will use @fp-ts/schema as its internals, and the external API will remain mostly the same.
+The approach of `@fp-ts/schema` is for all schemata to be represented as an abstract syntax tree (AST), and then compiled using `Provider`s.
+This mechanism searches for the AST's instance within a nested map of symbols.
+This approach is similar to the Schemable method in that they both are a collection of instructions, and ways to compose those instructions together.
+The upside to the schemable system is that all the available instructions are known to the type system and do not require key-lookups.

+## Future Features

-Furthermore, schemata-ts is planned to support the following features in various 1.x, and 2.x versions in the near future:
+schemata-ts is planned to support the following features in various 1.x and 2.x versions in the near future:

+- ~~JsonSerializer and JsonDeserializer: encoding / decoding from Json strings~~ Added in 1.1.0
 - Json Schema: generating JSON-Schema from schemata ([#137](https://github.com/jacob-alford/schemata-ts/issues/137))
 - Optic Schema: generating optics from schemata ([#134](https://github.com/jacob-alford/schemata-ts/issues/134))
 - Mapped Structs: conversions between struct types, i.e. `snake-case` keys to `camelCase` keys
-- More generic schemata: (SetFromArray, NonEmptyArray)
+- More generic schemata: (SetFromArray, ~~NonEmptyArray~~ Added in 1.1.0)
 - More validator.js branded schemata